 360 degree feedback

 Participants will have the opportunity to receive 360 degree feedback on their leadership style.
 This is feedback gathered from those all around the individual – for instance, their line manager or head of department, peers or colleagues, internal customers, and direct reports.
-The feedback is confidential, and is likely to be the focus of one of the coaching conversations.
+The feedback is confidential, and will be the focus of the first coaching conversation.

 Moodle will be utilised to host an online WLP resource which will include: